samolego/IceJar/README.md

 # IceJar
-A NCP port to Fabric.
+An ACR / NCP port to Fabric.

 ## Setup